Communities

 While we looked at how light impacts a photographer's personal style and explored the theme of 'Journeys', Alishah choose to do a series of photographs documenting her commute to work interlaced with images of the development of spring in nature.
 She explained that for her the recurrence of patterns and cycles in nature (like the phases of the moon and the passing of seasons) represents another way of thinking about journeys and time.

-Theme: Journeys By Alishah Iqbal
+By Alishah Iqbal

 Roots

 2021 was special for me - it brought huge changes, new challenges, tears of joy and tears of sadness, I am happy as ever, but also I was afraid like never before… I became a mother, I started my own family in exile, away from my relatives...I'm starting my first long term project - ‘She’.
 It let me keep memories close by while also documenting the changes as they happened.
 Documenting everyday life, I understood that the place where my daughter grows up is her place, that she is 'at home'.
 Thanks to this, I finally found an answer to the question that bothers me - where do I belong?
 I finally felt part of the place where I live.
 My family builds its own history here in the UK, we cherish Polish family traditions, but also create new, unique, our own.
-The photo shows her planting a raspberry bush with her father.
-For me it is a metaphor of putting down roots, a long term project which keep us longer.

-Theme: Family By Sylwia Ciszewska-Peciak
+By Sylwia Ciszewska-Peciak

 Churches and Communities